Participatory Management for Sustainable Use and Conservation of Wetland, Coastal and Marine Protected Areas

 - A training strategy was devised to give future forestry officials a better understanding of the specific requirements involved in managing protected areas in marine coastal regions.

-- Two leading training institutions for Indian forest management will develop training courses and programmes and include them in the forthcoming curriculum.
-Similar steps are also envisaged for the fisheries sector and the information sector.
+- Two leading training institutions for Indian forest management developed training courses and programmes and included these in the curricula.
+Similar steps were taken for the fisheries sector and the information sector.

 - A modular system developed for biodiversity exhibitions was developed to cater for the highly diverse visual and learning habits of the target population.
-The partners will support this measure with substantial resources of their own in some cases – for example, by renovating buildings intended for exhibitions.
+The partners supported this measure with substantial resources of their own– for example, by renovating buildings intended for exhibitions.

 - In October 2014, India formally ended its two-year presidency of the Conference of the Parties to the Convention on Biological Diversity (CBD).
-To mark this occasion, the project, together with India’s Environment Ministry, organised a discussion round on participatory management of protected areas in coastal regions.
+To mark this occasion, the project, together with India’s Ministry of Environment, organised a discussion round on participatory management of protected areas in coastal regions.
 The participants presented examples from India, Senegal and Germany and reported on their experiences.

-- Development of a media training course for students “Communicating Coastal and Marine Biodiversity Conservation and Management through Media”.
+- A media training course “Communicating Coastal and Marine Biodiversity Conservation and Management through Media” has been developed for students.